twilio/workshop/docs/static_apps.rst

 Swiss-Army Phone Number
 -----------------------

-Equipped with the knowledge of TwiML, you can now bend your Twilio phone number to your will.
+Equipped with the knowledge of TwiML you can now bend your Twilio phone number to your will.
 You've forwarded a call, recorded a message, and started a private conference line.
 Your phone is now your's to control.

-But with this many applications, we definitely want more than one Twilio phone number.
+But with this many applications we definitely want more than one Twilio phone number.
 Let's purchase another number.

-To purchase a Twilio phone number, you will want to navigate to the `Numbers <https://www.twilio.com/user/account/phone-numbers/incoming>`_ tab.
+To purchase a Twilio phone number you will want to navigate to the `Numbers <https://www.twilio.com/user/account/phone-numbers/incoming>`_ tab.
 Click on the blue button titled `Buy a number <https://www.twilio.com/user/account/phone-numbers/available/local>`_.

 .. image:: _static/buy_number.png